hannesN/gef-mindmap-tutorial/com.itemis.gef.tutorial.mindmap.doc/markdown/14_create_eclipse_editor.md

 <script src="http://gist-it.appspot.com/http://github.com/hannesN/gef-mindmap-tutorial/blob/master/com.itemis.gef.tutorial.mindmap.ui/META-INF/MANIFEST.MF"></script>

-Of course, we'll need the other mindmap projects, as well as some GEF plug-ins.
+Of course, we'll need the other mind map projects, as well as some GEF plug-ins.
 The imported packages starting with `com.google` are *Google Guice* packages which we also imported in the other mind map manifests.

 The other dependencies provide the API to open an editor and load/save its content.